kevinbazira/algori-blogger/README.md

 # Description

-A Free Modern Personal Blog WordPress Theme with a clean and professional design that will be a great solution for sharing your creative vision, spreading your ideas, and creating a resource for others.
+A Gutenberg Ready Free Modern Personal Blog WordPress Theme with a clean and professional design that will be a great solution for sharing your creative vision, spreading your ideas, and creating a resource for others.

 # Installation